 How much does dog insurance cost for Pugs?

 Pet insurance for Pugs can be expensive compared to some other dog breeds.
 This is because Pugs are significantly more likely than many other breeds to suffer from the health conditions we’ve mentioned.

 In 2022, the average cost to insure Pugs with ManyPets was $50 per month.
 By comparison, our average dog insurance cost across all breeds and ages was $37 per month.

-(Keep in mind, these are just averages based on data from all customer premiums, including the pricier ones.
-Your pet's age and location will heavily affect your monthly price, and it's possible your premium will differ from the average — get a quote here!)
+Keep in mind, these are just averages based on data from all customer premiums, including the pricier ones.
+Your pet's age and location will heavily affect your monthly price, and it's possible your premium will differ from the average—learn more about insuring your Pug.

 Because of the breed's health issues, it’s a good idea to purchase dog insurance when your Pug is still a puppy.
 That way, you're far less likely to run into any pre-existing condition exclusions, and your dog will still be covered if conditions develop later in their life.